writethedocs/www/docs/include/conf/schedule.rst

 ~~~~~~~~~~~~

 The official Write the Docs social!
+Full details will be close to the day of the conference,
-Further details will be announced later, but expect a relaxed atmosphere where you can chat and network with your fellow documentarians, with drinks and snacks provided.
+but expect a relaxed atmosphere where you can chat and network with your fellow documentarians.

 * **Where**: {{ about.social_venue }}
 {% if not flaghasschedule %}
 * **When**: **{{ date.day_three.social_time }} {{ tz }}**
 {% endif %}

 .. raw:: html